 You can even schedule a package pick-up through Paypal!
 Click the "request free carrier pick-up service" option at the bottom of your label confirmation page to do that (you can also go to this website).
 I'm telling you, Paypal is the way to go if you sell on Instagram...they take care of everything.

-So PHEW...that's a lot.
+So wow...that's a lot.
 There is definitely a good bit of effort that goes into doing all of this.
 But once you get in the groove of how you want to manage your sales and inventory, it really isn't that difficult!
-Now go make a little extra money! :) (And if you'd like to browse some of our pre-owned clothing, click here for my Instagram sale page!)
+Now go make a little extra money! 🙂 (And if you'd like to see an example of how I do it, click here for my Instagram sale page!)